How to Become an RN in California: 4 Steps

 About two months before you graduate nursing school in California, you’ll apply for the National Council Licensure Exam for RNs (NCLEX-RN).
 You can apply for the exam online, but you’ll take it in person on exam day.
 To apply, you’ll need to complete a fingerprint card and submit your application fee, transcripts, and any accommodation requests.

-The board requires an NCLEX application fee depending on where you attended nursing school.
+The board requires an NCLEX application fee which will be based on where you attended nursing school.
 If you want to work before becoming licensed, you’ll need an interim permit, which costs an additional $100.
 Fingerprint cards also require a fee of $49.
 These are the application costs:

 • In-state graduates: $300 application fee